vib-tcp/introduction_2_HPC/chapters/04_connecting_2_resources.md

 Print from march-2025.

 Once you choose the app you will need to define the resources you need.
-You that by informing the Cluster name, to be sure youshould check the documentation since the summary in chapter03: [Insfrastucture](../chapters/03_Infrastructure.md) could be outdated.
+You can do that by informing the Cluster name, to be sure you should check the documentation since the summary in chapter03: [Insfrastucture](../chapters/03_Infrastructure.md) could be outdated.
 You also have to define for how many hours, cores and memory you need for this session.

 <center><img src="../images/UGent-tier2-resources-request.png" width="500"/></center>